 Enter the estimated operating pressure, in psig, at the location and time of the incident.
 Enter the estimated flow rate in the pipeline segment at the location and time of the Incident.

 E2.
 Maximum Allowable Operating Pressure (MAOP)

-Enter the MAOP, in psig, at the point and time of the Incident or select Not Determined.
+Enter the MAOP, in psig, at the point and time of the Incident.